It's true: Things are never as simple as they seem at first glance. Especially in the context of customer support ticketing tools.

 When it comes to help desk ticketing systems, simplicity is key.
 A complex system can be difficult to learn and use, which can lead to frustration among team members especially across different teams.
 In contrast, a simple system is easy to learn and use, which encourages collaboration and makes it easier for everyone on your team to communicate with each other.

-A simple support ticket system like DoneDone is a great option for small businesses because it's easy to use, encourages collaboration across different teams, and helps you keep track of customer communication.
+A simple trouble ticket system like DoneDone is a great option for small businesses because it's easy to use, encourages collaboration across different teams, and helps you keep track of customer communication.

 Often times, support teams will need input from other teams like engineering or design.
 By using a ticketing system that is used by those teams as well, your support team doesn't need to jump between different tools and can directly collaborate on the same ticket.